dgatf/msrc/README.md

-# ESC telemetry to FrSky Smartport
+# MSRC - Multi Sensor for RC - FrSky Smartport

-This is a DIY project to send ESC telemetry and optionally other sensors to Frsky Smartport using an Arduino Pro Mini 168 or 328P (3.3v or 5v)
+This is a DIY project to send multiple sensor telemetry to Frsky Smartport using an Arduino Pro Mini 168 or 328P (3.3v or 5v)

+This project is the evolution of [esc_smartport](https://github.com/dgatf/esc_smartport)

+New features:

+- Support for [change_id_frsky](https://github.com/dgatf/change_id_frsky) to change the sensor id
+- Support for I2C sensors
+- Improved code qualility and performance
+- [Smartport_library](https://github.com/dgatf/smartport) improved performance and abstract from the smartport protocol

 ## Telemetry

+### ESC

 The ESC telemetry can be ESC serial data or PWM signal (from the ESC or RPM sensor)